CloudM-Migrate/documentation/Troubleshooting/Troubleshooting.md

 ### Cluster Logs

-When running CloudM Migrate in Cluster, different log files are written.
-The configurable storage location does not apply to clustered migrations, and logs are always written to the following locations.
+When running CloudM Migrate in a Cluster, different log files are written to a few different locations.
+The configurable storage location does not apply to clustered migrations, and logs are always written to the following locations:

 Migration logs are written to the secondary node on which the migration occurred.
 To determine which secondary node performed a migration for a user, refer to the progress tab or the CSV report files generated at the end of a migration.